Corey-Burdick/Dirty-RAGS/README.md

 If you use both options, Dirty Rags will use whichever is last in the command.

-You can also decide the number of elements in the generated array with "-c" followed by the desired number of elements (default 5).
+You can also decide the number of elements in the generated array with "-n" followed by the desired number of elements (default 5).

 You may also pass the argument "-t", which will display the time it takes for Dirty Rags to generate and sort the array in milliseconds.